·

-When tackling a fixer upper you come up against things you never would have thought of before.
-When we were remodeling our downstairs half bathroom we didn’t want to have to remove the linoleum because it ran through the laundry room and kitchen, as well.
+When we were remodeling our downstairs half bathroom we didn’t want to have to remove the old linoleum floors.
+They ran through the laundry room and kitchen, as well, and we weren’t ready to start on those projects yet.

-We started asking ourselves, “Can you tile over linoleum?”
+We started asking ourselves, “Can you tile over linoleum?
+Should you tile over linoleum?”

-Should you tile over linoleum?
-These were the questions we needed answers to so we began researching and reading about others’ experiences.
-There were pros and cons of placing the tile on linoleum.
+These were the questions we needed answers to before we started this DIY project, so we began researching and reading about others’ experiences.

-But for the most part, what we found was that if there’s just a single layer of linoleum over the subfloor and it’s in good shape (meaning to rips or tears), there’s no reason why you can’t tile over it.
-We decided to give it a go.
-Here’s what you need to know!
+But for the most part, what we found was that if there’s just a single layer of existing linoleum floor over the concrete slab and it’s in good condition (meaning no rips or tears), there’s no reason why you can’t tile over it.

-How to Tile Over Linoleum
+How to Tile Over Linoleum: Installation Process

 For this project you need: